 Student athletes will not be permitted to practice or participate in an athletic contest on a day when they are absent from school for illness, for unauthorized reasons (truancy), or during periods of suspensions from school (including in-school suspensions).
+Student athletes are expected to attend the majority of the school week.
+If the student misses more than one day of the school week unexcused, they will sit the following game out.
 In order to participate in any school functions that day or evening (unless prior permission has been granted by the administration), a student must be present for at least four class periods or the equivalent number of long block periods (2).
 This includes any weekend activity if an absence occurs on Friday.
 This policy covers all co-curricular activities, athletic games or practices and interscholastic events.
 If a violation becomes known at a later date, it will be enforced at the next practice, game, rehearsal, etc., following disclosure.